 If someone has a harmful change (called a pathogenic variant) in one of their LMNA genes, then their body does not make as much lamin protein as it should.
 If there is not enough lamin protein, then the nucleus is not as well protected.
 This leads to a higher rate of cell death and damage because the nucleus of the cells are more vulnerable.
 This progressive cell death is what can damage the heart muscles, which can lead to several different types of health issues, including arrhythmogenic right ventricular cardiomyopathy, familial dilated cardiomyopathy, and left ventricular noncompaction.

-Genetic testing for mutations in LMNA is currently available, but there are a few different ways to approach testing:
+Genetic testing for pathogenic variants in LMNA is currently available, but there are a few different ways to approach testing: